 Due to state and federal mandates, student data, such as attendance records, is already being collected at K-12 educational organizations.
 However, this information is not commonly being examined or used to its full potential.

 Companies such as ours are partnering with schools around the country to detect students who are at risk for chronic truancy.
 By displaying the trends and the effects of attendance on a student’s grades and overall success, educational institutions can then pinpoint the causes of chronic truancy and create a plan to combat these variables.

-The NYC Interagency Task Force, which began in 2010, used dashboards to develop early warning flags for chronic truancy.
+The NYC Interagency Task Force, which began in 2010, used data visualization for schools to develop early warning flags for chronic truancy.
 They also initiated a plan, which included an effective mentoring program, as well as promotions for the awareness of chronic truancy.
 Students in these task force schools “significantly and consistently outperformed comparison schools in reducing chronic truancy.”
 This was especially true for students in poverty, making them 15% less likely to be chronically absent than students at similar schools.

 District Wide Decisions